Filesystem in Userspace

 Filesystem in Userspace (FUSE) is a software interface for Unix and Unix-like computer operating systems that lets non-privileged users create their own file systems without editing kernel code.
 This is achieved by running file system code in user space while the FUSE module provides only a bridge to the actual kernel interfaces.

-FUSE is available for Linux, FreeBSD, OpenBSD, NetBSD (as puffs), OpenSolaris, Minix 3, macOS, and Windows.
+FUSE is available for Linux, FreeBSD, OpenBSD, NetBSD (as puffs), OpenSolaris, Minix 3, macOS, MorphOS (as filesysbox.library), and Windows.

 FUSE is free software originally released under the terms of the GNU General Public License and the GNU Lesser General Public License.

 History

+Plan 9 users have a ftpfs command that will connect to a ftp server, populate remote files in their name space, and translate 9p operations into ftp operations.
+This allows standard utilities (grep, sed, etc) to work directly on remote files.
+Since then, several implementations of ftpfs and sshfs have appeared.

 The FUSE system was originally part of AVFS (A Virtual Filesystem), a filesystem implementation heavily influenced by the translator concept of the GNU Hurd.
 It superseded Linux Userland Filesystem, and provided a translational interface using lufis in libfuse1.

 FUSE was originally released under the terms of the GNU General Public License and the GNU Lesser General Public License, later also reimplemented as part of the FreeBSD base system and released under the terms of Simplified BSD license.
 An ISC-licensed re-implementation by Sylvestre Gallon was released in March 2013, and incorporated into OpenBSD in June 2013.

 FUSE was merged into the mainstream Linux kernel tree in kernel version 2.6.14.